abrain/einsatzverwaltung/src/readme.txt

 = Where should I send feature requests and bug reports to? =

-Ideally, you check the issues on [GitHub](https://github.com/abrain/einsatzverwaltung/issues) if this has been reported before.
+Ideally, you check the issues on [GitHub](https://github.com/abrain/einsatzverwaltung/issues) if this has been addressed before.
 If not, feel free to open a new issue.
 You can also post a new topic on the support forum instead.

 = Sind das hier die ganzen FAQ? =